milesin3d/IncreaseAMYield/README.md

 3D Printing + Machine Learning = Increase Part Yield

 ## Background Information
-This experiment includes actual (not simulated) data from a metal 3D printing machine and thermal imaging sensor.
+This experiment includes actual (not simulated) data from a metal 3D printing machine and a thermal imaging sensor.
 10 samples were built and tested.
+From many experiences (both successes and failures), a broad understanding of physics, and a grasp of the internals of a 3D printer, there are many theories on how the "digital thread" is constructed (how one set of data affects another).
+This large unknown thread of data is problematic for companies looking to create a bussiness model around machines that have a high potential, but come with much volatility, uncertainty, and cost.

 ## Goals
 ### Business